“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 By the end of the night, Heather arranged for us to meet Susan Blehr the next day.
 Susan is the tireless Director of the TCSPCA.
 Our goal was simply to visit the facility, make a donation of money and treats to support this noble and humane effort, and call it a day.
 We most CERTAINLY were not going to look at puppies to adopt.

 So we and our two boys made the trip to the TCSPCA office and met Susan.
 After some general discussion, she looked us in the eye and said, “aren’t you really here to look at puppies?
 We have some ready for new homes right now.”
-My hands got clammy and Amanda and I looked at each other.
+Anthony and I looked at each other.
 “Uh, well, hmm, we couldn’t possibly bring home a new puppy,” I said.
 We explained about our recent loss and our concerns about socializing a semi-wild dog with Ozzy, our very domestic and now heartbroken Golden Retriever.
 We also wondered about possible health issues with Potcakes, the rules to bring a dog through U.S. Customs, and our fears about traveling with a non-housebroken puppy on a long flight including a stopover connection.

 So we followed Susan from the TCSPCA office to the Pampered Paws kennel.
 The kennel was very clean and well-run, and the dogs were in large runs with plenty of running room rather than confined to kennel cages.

 It was here that we first saw three puppies, two females and a male that had been rescued in late November at less than two weeks old as part of a litter of six from an area near the beach.
 Their survival was doubtful, but the pups received excellent veterinary care, and they pulled through.
 By then, three had been adopted and the remaining three were about twelve weeks old.
-They needed homes very soon or they would get too big to fit in a hand held carrier for the flight back to the USA.
+They needed homes very soon or they would get too big to fit in a handheld carrier for the flight back to the USA.
 Without off-island adoption, their future was uncertain.
 So this was the moment of truth.
 Would we form a bond with a Potcake puppy and cast aside our fears?

 One of the females was very shy and frightened, but she went to my older son and nuzzled him.
 The others were more playful but when this little girl looked right at me with her beautiful brown eyes, I knew we were in trouble.
 We were told that this puppy might not be our best choice, as she was very fearful and might have a harder time adapting.
 But I saw something in those eyes that anyone who has ever rescued a dog will understand; it was a plea for life and an offer of unconditional lifetime love.
-My heart melted along with my resistance, and we made a family decision to take a leap of faith and rescue this little girl, and make her a part of our family.
+My heart melted along with my resistance, and we made a family decision to take a leap of faith, rescue this little girl, and make her a part of our family.

 The next day, Susan brought the puppy to the airport to meet us.
 We decided to call our new baby “Taylor Bay” after one of our favorite spots on the island.
 She behaved beautifully during the flight, with barely a peep.
 Her first experience in Connecticut was stepping out of the car and into over two feet of snow!
 Not exactly Caribbean weather but she was more curious than concerned.

-Ozzy, our Golden boy, was a little shocked at first that we had brought this strange looking little creature home with us and no doubt still in mourning for his mate.
+Ozzy, our Golden boy, was a little shocked at first that we had brought this strange-looking little creature home with us and no doubt still in mourning for his mate.
 But after a few days, Ozzy warmed up to her.
 Since then they have become inseparable.
-Her shyness melted away with last year’s snow and she has become a vibrant and loving 35 pound young adult.
+Her shyness melted away with last year’s snow and she has become a vibrant and loving 35-pound young adult.
 Her personality is cautious with new people, and she’s an alert watchdog, but she loves people and warms up to strangers quickly.
 Few can resist her unusual “dingo-like” appearance or her winning personality!